Chelsea, Massachusetts: Fire department

-The city of Chelsea has firefighters of the City of Chelsea Fire Department, operating from three fire stations across the city, each shift commanded by a Deputy Chief.
-Chelsea Fire operates an apparatus fleet of four engines, two ladders, two special operations units, a maintenance unit, a foam-tender unit, and several other special, support, and reserve units.
-Chelsea Fire responds to ~11,000 emergency calls annually.
-The Chief of Department is John Quatieri who was sworn in on March 8, 2024.
+The Chelsea Fire Department operates from three fire stations across the city.
+The fire department operates a fleet of four engines, two ladders, two special operations units, a maintenance unit, a foam-tender unit, and several other special, support, and reserve units.
+They respond to about 11,000 emergency calls annually.
+The Chief of the Department is John Quatieri, who was sworn in on March 8, 2024.

 Emergency Medical Services are contracted to private ambulance provider Cataldo Ambulance Service, which has serviced the city since 1982.

-Notable sites

-Historic places

-Chelsea has eight places on the National Register of Historic Places.